LinkedInLearning/practice-it-sql-joins-3085459/README.md

 ![course-name-alt-text][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
-## Instructions
-To install the AdventureWorks database, open a new terminal session.
-Run `create_database.sh` on the command line.

-If you recieve a "Permission denied" error on running any of your shell scripts (.sh files), run the following command on your file name (ex. create_documentation.sh):
-`chmod +x create_documentation.sh`

-## Creating Output Files
-This course outputs files in HTML format in Chapter 1.
-You can also use .line or .column formats as well if you are not as familiar with HTML.

-## VS Code Extensions
-The following extensions are used in this course and are helpful with viewing SQL results and PDFs.
-* SQLiteViewer
-* PDFViewer

-You can install the HTML Preview or Open in Default Browser extensions in VS Code to open your html files to view.

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.